linainsaf/datascienceforall/docs/en/sql/24_python_orm.md

 Using SQLAlchemy for ORM involves several steps:

-- Define the database schema using Python classes or connecting an existing database.
+- Define the database schema using Python classes.
 - Create an engine that connects to the database.
 - Define a session factory that will be used to create sessions.
 - Use the session factory to create a session.